NSCC-ITC-Winter2024-ICOM5015-701-MCr/icom5015-ai-2024/ONBOARDING.md

 ## Quickest Start ##

 FarmData2 makes use of the following key technologies.
-HTML, CSS and Bootstrap, JavaScript with Vue.js and Axios, and Cypress for testing.
+HTML, CSS and Bootstrap, JavaScript with Vue.js and Axios, and cypres for testing.
 If you are familiar all or most of those it may be sufficient to start by having a look at any of the modules in [farmdata2_modules/fd2_tabs](https://github.com/DickinsonCollege/FarmData2/tree/main/farmdata2_modules/fd2_tabs).
 The [fd2_example/README.md](https://github.com/DickinsonCollege/FarmData2/blob/main/farmdata2_modules/fd2_tabs/fd2_example/README.md) provides the essential information about how to add and test new FarmData2 features.

 ## FarmData2 School ##

 FarmData2 has been used in a number of undergraduate computer science courses and activities have been developed to guide students through an introduction to FarmData2 and the technologies that it uses.
-If you are new to open source and FarmData2 or to any of the technologies that FarmData2 uses, working through these activities will be an efficient way to get up to speed.
+If you are new to open source and FarmData2 or to any of the technologies that FarmData2 uses, worksing through these activities will be an efficient way to get up to speed.
 If you are a more experienced developer you might just pick and choose from these activities, or skip over them completely to the more general resources in the sections below.

 The activities will guide you from an introduction to FOSS and FarmData2, through installation of FarmData2 and then through the use of each of the key technologies used in FarmData2.
 Each activity includes practice using the technologies within the context of FarmData2.
-Thus, you'll learn not only the technologies, but will get comfortable working within the FarmData2 developer environment as well.
+Thus, you'll learn not only the technologies, but will get comfortable worksing within the FarmData2 developer environment as well.

 If you use these activities, please keep in mind that they were created for use as assignments in courses.
 Thus, you shouldn't feel obligated to answer every question and you should skip over any class specific parts that don't make sense outside of a course.
 When you have completed all of the activities you'll be well on your way to being a FarmData2 developer.
 In addition, while these activites will be updated as FarmData2 evolves, they may not be fully in synch with the latest code in the repository.
 If you run in to any issues, use the